 The Cello Museum is the first of its kind: centered on one musical instrument, and conceived from the start as being completely online.
-The goal was – and is – to create an internet-based platform with cello exhibitions, articles, and news, and to make this accessible and free to everyone around the world who loves the cello.
+The goal was—and is—to create an internet-based platform with cello exhibitions, articles, and news, and to make this accessible and free to everyone around the world who loves the cello.

 The Year in Review

-Over time, we added several series:
+Now we have several series:

 - My Curator’s Corner highlights our planned articles and activities for the month (1st week of every month)

 - A collaborative spotlight on New York Women Composers and their works for the cello (2nd week of every month)

 - Bow History by Andrew Bellis (every few months)

 - Dr. Peter Swanson’s Reger series (every few months—look for a new installment soon!)

 - This year we started our Cellos and Animals series, featuring animal encounters and many of our Cello Museum family.